 - 11. Each mobile home park shall provide recreational park or open space areas in accordance with Mobile Home Commission Rule 946, as amended.
 Recreational area to be provided in a mobile home park, shall be designated on the preliminary plan, and must be developed and maintained by the proprietor of the mobile home park.
 Such area shall be clearly separated and protected from streets, drives, and parking areas.
-The development and maintenance of each recreational area shall be the responsibility of the park manager/ - 12.
+The development and maintenance of each recreational area - 12.
 Each mobile home shall be installed pursuant to the manufacturer's set up instructions and pursuant to the Michigan Mobile Home Commission Regulations.
 All mobile homes shall be required to be anchored to their foundation in accordance with Mobile Home Commission Rules 605, 607 and 608, as amended.